voxel51/fiftyone/docs/source/teams/query_performance.rst

     :alt: app-query-performance-disabled
     :align: center

-You can also enable/disable query performance via the status button in the upper right corner of the Query performance panel:
+You can also enable/disable Query Performance via the status button in the upper right corner of the Query Performance panel:

 .. image:: /images/teams/qp_config.png
     :alt: query-performance-config
     :align: center

-Deployment admins can also configure the global behavior of the query performance feature via the following environment variables:
+Deployment admins can also configure the global behavior of Query Performance via the following environment variables:

 .. code-block:: shell

-    # Disable query performance by default for all new datasets
+    # Disable Query Performance by default for all new datasets
     FIFTYONE_APP_DEFAULT_QUERY_PERFORMANCE=false

 .. code-block:: shell

-    # Completely disable the query performance feature for all users
+    # Completely disable Query Performance for all users
     FIFTYONE_APP_ENABLE_QUERY_PERFORMANCE=false